pow-co/boostpow-cpuminer/UserGuide.md

 	content    -- hex for correct order, hexidecimal for reversed. difficulty --
-	topic      -- string max 20 bytes. (must be in hex) add. data  -- string, any size.
-	address    -- OPTIONAL.
+	topic      -- string max 20 bytes. (must be in hex) add. data  -- string, any size. (must be in hex) address    -- OPTIONAL.
 If provided, a boost contract output will be created.
 Otherwise it will be boost bounty.
 For function "redeem", remaining inputs should be
 	script     -- boost output script.